-- a) statistically based surveys; - b) sampling and testing of food-producing animals on the farm, at live animal market or at slaughter; - c) an organised sentinel programme, for example targeted sampling of food-producing animals, herds, flocks and vectors (e.g. birds, rodents); - d) analysis of veterinary practice and diagnostic laboratory records.
+- a) statistically based surveys; - b) sampling and testing of food-producing animals on the farm, at live animal markets or at slaughter; - c) an organised sentinel programme, for example targeted sampling of food-producing animals, herds, flocks and vectors (e.g. birds, rodents); - d) analysis of veterinary practice and diagnostic laboratory records; - e) sampling and testing of products of animal origin intended for human consumption.